Anubhab-Das/OLLAMA_Web_search_Assistant/README.md

 We are running the scrape_webpage() function where we call trafilatura and saving the result in page_text variable.
 Once we show the best search result we are removing that result from our list using pop().

 **STREAM FUNCTION THAT STORES THE DATA AS IT IS RECEIVED FROM THE DIFFERENT FUNCTIONS**

--Defind assistant_convo list as a global variable so that all the functions can access it and append the response from OLLAMA model to the complete response string regarding what the assistant is doing.
+-Defined assistant_convo list as a global variable so that all the functions can access it and append the response from OLLAMA model to the complete response string regarding what the assistant is doing.

 **MAIN FUNCTION**